Token Economics

 Bringing It All Together

-The supply is deflationary by design—a portion of every transaction fee burns forever, with optional treasury buybacks on top.
+The supply is deflationary by design—a portion of every transaction fee burns forever, with optional treasury buybacks (and Foundation buybacks for the gas station) on top.
 Slashing mechanisms make misbehavior expensive.
 Vesting schedules ensure team alignment over years, not quarters.

 Everything fits together to create a system where long-term thinking beats short-term extraction.
 That's rare in crypto.
 It's what makes CX Chain worth paying attention to.